 - How would you write the job description and required qualifications for different individuals?

 - Would you say that the current governing members have a clearly defined role and meet those qualifications?

 Kids are always negotiating.
 As any parent can attest, children drive a hard bargain.
 Vegetables come with the promise of dessert.
 Brushing their teeth pushes bedtime just a little bit later.

 As adults, we forget that negotiation is part of life.
 People are going to disagree.
 They’re going to have different priorities.
 Good governance isn’t about glossing over those disagreements; it’s about finding productive ways to work through them.
 As families and governance structures evolve, redefining individual roles within the family becomes increasingly important.
-In some cases, that may mean dividing the family to more effectively manage conflict and create a more resilient family structure going forward.
+In some cases, that may mean dividing the family to manage conflict and create a more resilient family structure going forward more effectively.
 Build and refine the process for family members as they increase or decrease their involvement, including exiting the family structure altogether.

 - What are the conversations and decisions our family is avoiding right now?

 - What are the critical decisions our family needs to make together?
 What are the decisions our family no longer needs to make together?

 Good Governance Provides Clarity and Evolves with the Family

 Like a family itself, effective governance is always evolving.
 Families must remain vigilant in ensuring the decisions they make are consistent with their values and legacy and the way they make those decisions offers a robust framework that leads to better multi-generational outcomes and gives the right individuals a voice.